 How To Make A Halloween Village Graveyard Scene For Your Spooky Model Town:

-- First we will start off by creating the tree.
+- First we will start off this halloween graveyard ideas diy tutorial by creating the tree.
 Take the flower pot and slightly widen the hole; I used a screw driver and tapped the sides.